 DOs and DON’Ts to Keep Your North Georgia Vacation Rental Property On Top

-With so many vacation rental options in the mountains of North Georgia, it may be difficult to know how to ensure your property stays competitive.
+With so many vacation rental options in the mountains of North Georgia, it may be difficult as a homeowner to know how to ensure your property stays competitive.
 Today’s travelers are looking for the best, with convenience, price, amenities, and quality in mind.
 If you own a vacation rental property in the Blue Ridge Mountains, you are also competing with hotels and motels, condos, campgrounds, and of course, other short-term cabin rentals.
-The short-term vacation rental market is incredibly competitive, which means you have to stay on top of what will set your property apart.
+The short-term vacation rental market is incredibly competitive, which means you have to stay on top of what will make your vacation rental stand out.

 Ask yourself: what threats in this market will impact YOUR vacation property’s revenue potential?
 You may face: